 Enjoy New York Botanical Garden

 The New York Botanical Garden, adjacent to the Bronx Zoo, is one of my favorite places to visit.
 The lush scenery, tranquil pathways, and stunning gardens and exhibits make you feel miles from the concrete jungle.
-Plus, the Everett Children's Adventure Garden features climbing boulders, Beth's Maze, and lots of hands-on activities for kids.
+Plus, the Everett Children's Adventure Garden features climbing boulders, a greenery maze, and lots of hands-on activities for kids.

 Bronx Park boasts multiple ball fields, including two soccer fields, three baseball diamonds, basketball courts, tennis courts, and even handball and bocce ball courts.